 Select Project > Deploy > Deploy to UFT.

-Extensibility Accelerator creates the necessary file structure within the zip file which you can then unzip it in the <UFT or Add-in installation folder>\dat\Extensibility\Web folder on a UFT computer.
+Extensibility Accelerator creates the necessary file structure within the zip file which you can then unzip it in the <UFT One or Add-in installation folder>\dat\Extensibility\Web folder on a UFT One computer.

-After you deploy the toolkit support set, open UFT.
+After you deploy the toolkit support set, open UFT One.

-Note: UFT reads toolkit support files when it opens.
-Therefore, if UFT is open, you must close and reopen it.
+Note: UFT One reads toolkit support files when it opens.
+Therefore, if UFT One is open, you must close and reopen it.

 The Add-in Manager dialog box displays the WebExtSample as a child of the Web environment in the list of available add-ins.
-(If the Add-in Manager dialog box does not open, see the Micro Focus Unified Functional Testing Add-ins Guide for instructions.)
+(If the Add-in Manager dialog box does not open, see the UFT One Help Center for instructions.)

 Open a GUI test and use the Define New Test Object button in the Object Repository dialog box to open the Define New Test Object dialog box.
 The WebExtSample environment is displayed in the Environment list.
 When you select the WebExtSample environment from the list, the WebExtBook test object class that you defined in the test object designer is displayed in the Class list, with the icon that you specified.